-For some, the arrival of summer brings with it a variety of reasons for remote work.
-Be it summer break for the kids or a flexible boss, working from home can be a wonderful experience for both employer and employee.
-However, it’s important to be fully prepared for the challenges you might face, such as having your documents e-filed or having all parts of your home organized for peace of mind.
-Just like working in an office, working from home has its upsides and its pitfalls.
+For many our new normal means we’ll be working remotely for the foreseeable future.
+Working from home can be a wonderful experience for both employer and employee, but it’s important to be fully prepared for the challenges you might face, such as having your documents e-filed or having all parts of your home, organized for peace of mind.

 A major problem is how to remain productive when there are so many distractions at home that can get in the way of your work.
-Stay on target with these five productivity tips that will help you stay focused and get the job done.
+Stay on target with these five productivity tips and give yourself grace if you can’t manage them all.
+They’ll help you stay focused and get the job done.

 1. Have a Dedicated Office Space

 Whether you have a room set aside to be your office or a section of a room dedicated to work, it’s important to have a place to “go to work.”
 Be sure to have all the office necessities there: a desk, a comfortable chair, computer and telephone, filing or storage solutions, office supplies, and adequate lighting.
 This room or space should put you in a work mindset, so when you go there you’re prepared mentally to do your job.

 Your custom office space should appeal to your work ethic and mindset.
 While a TV is generally distracting, some people work better with background noise.
 You know yourself better than anyone – just be reasonable and practical about the setup.